shoprunback/documentation/source/includes/inventory/login.md

 # Authentication

 In order to authentify yourself on the application, you need to visit this [website](https://google.fr).
-This generates a QRCode that contains a token that expires after 24 hours.
+It will generate a QRCode that contains a token set to expire after 24 hours.

 <aside class="notice">
   You can only login with a QRCode